valtech-sd/super-transformer/README.md

 }
 ```

-When you run this **demo-simple.json** template with the data above, the results are:
+When you run this **demo-simple.hbs** template with the data above, the results are:
 ```
 { "customerName": "John" }
 ```